-Scarification: Remove loose moss in autumn, by scarification (vigorous raking).
+Scarification: Remove loose moss in autumn (September/October), by scarification (vigorous raking).
 On small lawns this can be done by hand, raking out the moss with a spring-tine rake, but on larger lawns mechanical scarifiers can be hired.

 Apply mosskillers either by hand or with a push-along spreader.
 Be careful not to apply lawn sand (ferrous sulphate mixed with a carrier) at too high a rate as this can blacken and kill the grass as well as the moss.
 Apply lawn mosskillers in fine weather.
 Some require watering after 48 hours if there has been no rain.
 Check pack for details.

 Control with a mosskiller will only be temporary unless the conditions which allowed the moss to become established are improved.